BiancaPopescu2001/Nokia-Project-Power-Bi/README.md

-# Power BI Dashboard - [Project Name]
+# Power BI Dashboard For French Patisserie

 This project consists of a Power BI dashboard created in collaboration with Nokia during my university studies.
-The dashboard provides insights into [brief description of data or metrics analyzed].

 ---